 WordPress.
 MassArt provides an enhanced version of WordPress to its community at blogs.massart.edu.
 Students, faculty, and staff can use this service to build course sites, blogs, e-portfolios and more.
 This session provides students with an overview of how to set up and manage a WordPress site.

 Artists' Books.
-In this hands-on class, we look at selections from the library's renowned collection of artists' books.
-Artists represented include Robert Rauschenberg, Sol LeWitt, Ai Weiwei, Laurie Anderson, and Ed Ruscha.
-Students learn about issues of design and meaning as well as book construction techniques.
+In this hands-on workshop, students are presented with selections from the library's diverse collection of artists' books.
+Included are examples by Robert Rauschenberg, Sol LeWitt, Ai Weiwei, Julie Chen, and Ed Ruscha.
+Students learn about design, concept, and book construction processes.